 After a short sail from Waikiki aboard their 44 foot catamaran we arrived at Turtle Canyon, a famous diving spot off the Southern shore of Oahu.
-For what seemed like hours, I had the opportunity to snorkel at one of best snorkeling destinations on the island.
+For what seemed like hours, I had the opportunity to snorkel at an amazing place on the islands that is filled with lovely wildlife.

 I saw thousands of brightly colored tropical fish and over a dozen green sea turtles (there were so many I couldn’t keep track of how many I saw).
 It was incredible watching the turtles surface for a breath, pop their heads out of the water, and descend back to the depths of the turquoise sea.

 With no worries in the world, the sea turtles swam by me as if I wasn’t there intently watching them from a few feet away.
 Hawaii really is a dream destination where I could accomplish so many of my bucket list items.